(tinctura Turnera diffusa)

 from AMAZON HERBS®

-Damiana is a small tropical shrub, indigenous to Suriname.
+Damiana is a small tropical shrub, indigenous to South and Central America.
 The leaves are used for medicinal purposes.

-The leaf infusion has been used as a traditional remedy in diseases related to the gastrointestinal and respiratory systems, reproductive organs, Parkinson's disease, PMS, inflammation of the prostate and for the treatment of gonorrhea in Latin American societies.
+The leaf infusion (medicinal tea) has been used as a traditional remedy in diseases related to the gastrointestinal and respiratory systems, reproductive organs, Parkinson's disease, PMS, inflammation of the prostate and for the treatment of gonorrhea in Latin American societies.

 Damiana is approved for food use by the United States Food and Drug Administration (FDA).